 - Numbness and tingling

 An orthopedic surgeon will reset the joint by moving your arm back into place.
 Your doctor may recommend rest, ice, a sling, rehabilitation exercises, and anti-inflammatory medications.
-Surgery is rarely needed for a first time dislocation.
-It is often required for a shoulder that dislocates repeatedly (shoulder instability).
+Surgery is rarely needed for a first time dislocation, but it is often required for a shoulder that dislocates repeatedly (shoulder instability).